Road to Omega: a plan to save the world with science, epistemology, and blockchain technology.

 So while some of the ideas presented here may be new to you, know that they are part of an evolutionary paradigm that has been building momentum for more than a century.
 It took some time, but we are finally approaching a tipping point called a phase transition, which is a spontaneous jump to higher order and harmony, or the opposite, a collapse into chaos.
 Obviously the former is better for life than the latter, and what we should strive for collectively.
 Social phase transitions are higher-order phase transitions that occur when a new ideological or existential worldview emerges and shifts the general perspective of a society or civilization.

 Since phase transitions are known to occur at “the edge of chaos,” the social and political chaos we are experiencing currently indicates that such a transition is on the horizon.
 Too much order means a system is rigid and therefore unable to adapt or evolve, so an injection of chaos actually provides the flexibility the system needs to change its organization.
-If steered in the right direction by a unifying worldview, the imminent phase transition will push the social system we call civilization toward a state of higher order, control, and causal power.
+If steered in the right direction by a unifying worldview, the imminent phase transition will push the social system we call civilization toward a state of higher order, functionality, control, and causal power.
 This is the goal of the Road to Omega movement, and also the goal of the cosmic evolution process, which is simultaneously Darwinian (involves natural selection) and teleological (goal-directed).
 The universe moves toward an increasingly complex state not because it is being driven to do so by some mystical force, but because life learns from its mistakes; in other words, progressive evolution proceeds through experiment and error-correction.